 Last week, my taste buds enjoyed a surprise treat – beetroot fudge.
 It is nothing short of decadently delightful with its buttery, creamy, sweet, and PINK existence.
-It was a pleasant surprise after a meal at the Cork City Centre restaurant Fenns Quay, owned and managed by head chef Kate Lawlor.
+It was a pleasant surprise after a meal at the award-winning now-closed Cork city centre restaurant Fenns Quay, owned and managed by chef Kate Lawlor (Kate’s blog).

 Kate began her culinary studies at Cork Institute of Technology in 1998 where she completed her professional cookery certificate in two years and graduated top of her class in 2000.
 She continued her education with a scholarship to Johnson & Wales in Providence, Rhode Island, for three months.
 In 2007, Kate returned to college to do her degree in culinary arts, specializing in larder.
 She admits pastry skills are not her strength but she does enjoy experimenting with desserts.
 While discussing her restaurant in Cork City Centre, Kate talked about the location.
 “I love the produce that is on our doorstep in Cork, from craft beers to craft cheeses, we are spoilt for choice.
 This has led us to come up with a pie day on Fridays, teaming savory pies with craft beers and ciders.”
 And having eaten one of the special pies at Fenns Quay, I can attest to their being worth a visit (I had the chicken, broccoli and Cashel blue cheese pie with Jerusalem artichoke mash accompanied by a red wine jus, Jan.
 2012).
 The establishment also hosts the Chef du Jour challenge (Nov.
 2011 and Feb./Mar.
 2012)